Anoka-Hennepin American Indian education program takes aim at achievement gaps

 Reading proficiency for American Indian students in Anoka-Hennepin has steadily increased since 2017, when 48% of students scored proficient on the MCA.
 In 2019 around 57% were proficient in reading, according to the Minnesota Report Card.

-Science scores have held steady for the last two years at about 48% proficiency in Anoka-Hennepin.
+Science scores have held steady for the past two years at about 48% proficiency in Anoka-Hennepin.
 That’s twice the state average of almost 24% of American Indian students.

 When compared to districts with similar sizes and demographics, Anoka-Hennepin has the highest reading proficiency rate of American Indian students.
 It is tied with Osseo and behind Rosemount-Apple Valley-Eagan in math and is at the top in science, according to board documents.